Our vocational programs and higher education degrees are registered and accredited by the Australian Government.

 Two EIT Master’s programs are now accredited under the “Washington Accord.”

-The On-campus Master of Engineering (Industrial Automation)/Online Master of Engineering (Industrial Automation) and On-campus Master of Engineering (Electrical Systems) (*recognized from the Perth campus only)/Online Master of Engineering (Electrical Systems) qualification is fully recognized by Engineers Australia (through the Washington Accord).
+The On-campus Master of Engineering (Industrial Automation)/Online Master of Engineering (Industrial Automation) and *On-campus Master of Engineering (Electrical Systems) (*recognized from the Perth campus only)/Online Master of Engineering (Electrical Systems) qualifications are fully recognized by Engineers Australia (through the Washington Accord).
 In addition, these qualifications are recognized (through the Washington Accord) by leading professional associations and societies in Australia, Canada, China, Chinese Taipei, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Sri Lanka, Turkey United Kingdom, United States and Pakistan.

 The Washington Accord is an agreement for the international recognition of Professional Engineer qualifications.
 Signatories that have full rights of participation in the Accord are listed here: